harvardinformatics/odybcl2fastq/README.md

 # odybcl2fastq
-A python packages wrapping Illumina's bcl2fastq software to demultiplex HiSeq and NextSeq runs, for use on the Odyssey cluster.
+A python packages wrapping Illumina's bcl2fastq software to demultiplex HiSeq, MiSeq, NextSeq, and NovaSeq runs, for use on the [FASRC cluster](https://www.rc.fas.harvard.edu/cluster/).
 The end goal of this package is to automate demultiplexing of sequencing runs, and generate QC metrics and reports for end users that will aid in interpreting the quality of the resulting sequence data.

 ## Getting Started

-Clone this git repository.
-Set up an anaconda environment with python 2.7.11.
-Install the dependencies.
+1. Clone this git repository.

-### Dependencies

-* jinja2: conda install jinja2
-* bcl2fastq: this can be obtained from illumina, bcl2fastq2 version 2.2
-* fastqc: fastqc version 0.11.5
+2. Download [bcl2fastq2 Conversion Software v2.20 Installer (Linux rpm)(https://support.illumina.com/downloads/bcl2fastq-conversion-software-v2-20.html), convert the rpm to .deb using [alien](https://help.ubuntu.com/community/RPM/AlienHowto), and place in the root of the git working tree.
+3. Build the Singularity image:

+    singularity build ody_YYYYMMDD.sif ody_recipe.prod

-### Config
+### Configuration

-Set the variables in config.json.
-See the example config.json.example, insert values for all the variables and then save the file as config.json.
+All configuration is set via environment variables and bind mounts (except for snakemake Slurm profile in odybcl2fastq/profiles/rc_slurm).

 ## Running Odybcl2fastq

-### Single Run
-Use the script odybcl2fastq/run.py
-Required arguments:
-* --runinfoxml: path to the run info file
-* --sample-sheet: path to the sample sheet file
-* --runfolder: path to the run folder
-* --output-dir: path to the output

-Optional arguments:
-* --test: prints out the bcl2fastq cmd but does not run it, then exits
-* --no-demultiplex: skips the demultiplexing part of the script
-* --no-post-process: skips updating the lims db and running fastqc
-* --no-file-copy: skips copying from output dir to final dir Many bcl2fastq parameters are options for a full list please see parameter defs in odybcl2fastq/run.py file

 ### Multiple Runs
-Use the script odybcl2fastq/process_runs.py
-This script will search the configured directory for runs which all the required files and will queue off a pool of odybcl2fastq/run.py calls for each run.
+Use the script odybcl2fastq/process_snakemake_runs.py This script will search the configured directory for runs which all the required files and will execute a snakemake workflow for each run.

-Environment variable, 'ODYBCL2FASTQ_PROC_NUM', will determine the number of parellel runs to processs.

 ## Odybcl2fastq Logging

 ### Multiple Runs Logging
-odybcl2fastq/process_runs.py will log all the runs it queues to the odybcl2fastq.log.
+odybcl2fastq/process_snakemake_runs.py will log all the runs it queues to the /log/odybcl2fastq10x.log.
 This log also reports the sucess or failure of those runs.

 ### Single Run Log
-Each run also gets it's own log file, the location of these is configured in config.json.
+Each run also gets it's own log file in /log/<run>.
 This log will show the bcl2fastq cmd run as well as any output from that job and post process jobs.

 ## Odybcl2fastq Alerting